itrepablik/sakto/README.md

 ```

 # Usage
-This is some of the few examples on how to use this package.
+These are some of the examples on how you can use this package.
 ```
+package main

+import (
+	"fmt"

+	"github.com/itrepablik/itrlog"
+	"github.com/itrepablik/sakto"
+)

+func main() {
+	// These are some few examples that you can use for your Go project.
+	// HashAndSalt usage: hash any plain text password plainTextPassword := "hEllo_World!"
+	hsPassword, err := sakto.HashAndSalt([]byte(plainTextPassword))
+	if err != nil {
+		itrlog.Fatal(err)
+	}
+	fmt.Println("hsPassword: ", hsPassword)

+	// CheckPasswordHash usage: compare the plain text password vs hashed password stored from your database. isPassHashMatch, err := sakto.CheckPasswordHash(plainTextPassword, hsPassword)
+	if isPassHashMatch {
+		fmt.Println("Password match, login successful!")
+	} else {
+		fmt.Println("Invalid password, please try again!")
+	}
+}
 ```
 # License
 Code is distributed under MIT license, feel free to use it in your proprietary projects as well.